Role and Purpose

 As a result of the work we do, we aim to have the following impacts on financial markets:

-- investors have access to the information they need to make informed decisions
+- investors have access to resources that help them to make more informed decisions

 FMA was established in 2011 under the Financial Markets Authority Act 2011.